-Coordinator of Graduate Studies Department of Biochemistry Texas Tech University School of Medicine Lubbock, Texas 79430
+Coordinator of Graduate Studies Department of Biochemistry Texas Tech University Health Sciences Center Lubbock, Texas 79430

 BCH 5721-Biochemistry (7:5:2).
 Prerequisite: CHEM 335, 336 or equivalent.
 Human life processes at the molecular level with emphasis on biochemical homeostasis and control mechanisms.
-This course consists of a series of closely related lectures, laboratories, and clinical correlation sessions.
+This course consists of a series of closely related lectures and laboratories.